Asta090/FastAPI_task/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4.import  the local files as from ap.filename import filenames
+4.import  the local files as from app.filename import filenames

 5. Run the application:
 ```bash